vivek-nailwal/target-sales-trends/README.md

 # 🛒 Target: Exploring ecommrece Trends and customer behaviour

-**SQL | Google BigQuery**

 ## 📌 Project Overview
 This project focuses on analyzing **Target’s e-commerce operations in Brazil** using **SQL on Google BigQuery**.
 The goal is to uncover insights related to **order trends, customer distribution, payments, delivery performance, and regional behavior** to support data-driven business decisions.

-The analysis is entirely SQL-driven and mimics real-world analytics work performed by data analysts.
+The analysis is entirely SQL-driven and demonstrates practical data analytics workflows applied to real business questions.

 ---